|

 Going south towards Dordogne, you have the lovely town of Brantôme

-and an enormous monolithic church with Mithraic vestiges at Aubeterre-sur-Dronne.
+and an enormous monolithic church with Mithraic remains at Aubeterre-sur-Dronne.

-ABOVE: Out of high season, Aix is a delightful place
+PICTURE ABOVE: Out of high season, Aix is

-for a day trip.
-You can stay at the Hôtel Napoléon (the
+a delightful place for a day trip.
+You can stay at the Hôtel Napoléon

 But you have to carry everything with you (no cars allowed).
 There are